woopzz/arithmetic-expression-parser/README.md

 I wondered about a simple but iterative algorithm.
 And I found it [here](https://eli.thegreenplace.net/2009/03/20/a-recursive-descent-parser-with-an-infix-expression-evaluator/).
 The shunting yard algorithm uses two stacks: operands and values.
 And no recursion.
 The implementation is easy in my case.
 I just rewrote on Python [the example from Wikipedia](https://en.wikipedia.org/wiki/Shunting_yard_algorithm#The_algorithm_in_detail).

-*There are several more articles about parsers in the blog (the first link).
+*There are several more articles about parsers in the blog.
 E.g. the algorithm J.B. mentioned in the video.
-Unfortunately, they are not binded compiled in a series.
+Unfortunately, they are not compiled in a series.
 You should search for them through the archive.*

 [Python](./shunting_yard.py)